-On the date that our snapshot was taken, we had 363 full-pay relevant employees 143 females (39.3%) & 220 males (60.7%), meaning we employ more males than females.
-A significant number of these males are employed within our Trades, Security and Facilities Management Teams who make up approximately 39% of our workforce.
-The rate of pay received by colleagues within these teams is not the concern as we know they are paid appropriately, it is the disproportionate number of males within these teams that is creating the gap by bringing the male average down as the salaries for these roles are in the lower to lower middle quartile areas.
+On the date that our snapshot was taken, we had 309 full-pay relevant employees.
+Of these employees, 110 were female (35.5%) and 199 were male (64.5%), meaning we employ more males than females.
+A significant number of these males are employed within our Trades, Security and Facilities Management Teams who make up approximately 44% of our workforce.
+The rate of pay received by colleagues within these teams is not of concern, as we know they are paid appropriately.
+Indeed, it is the disproportionate number of males within these teams that creates a pay gap as, generally speaking, the salaries for their roles are in the lower to lower middle quartiles.

-The main cause for this gender gap originates outside of the workplace, we know that society has stereotypical representations of men and women in certain roles and that standards in careers advice and guidance for girls sometimes can exclude roles such as plasterers, electricians...etc.
+The main cause for this gender gap originates outside of the workplace.
+Indeed, society perpetuates stereotypical representations of men and women as suitable for certain roles, and the standard of careers advice and guidance often reflects this.
+For example, girls tend to be overlooked for roles such as plasterer, electrician, and other jobs typically thought of as 'male'.

-To help address this, as part of our recruitment processes for these types of roles, we will continue to encourage applications from females in order to create a more diverse workforce.
-We will also be exploring participation in a national campaign around women into construction from April 2018, we will be targeting women for the two Repairs and Maintenance apprentice roles we will soon be advertising and continuing to highlight the opportunities for women in our recent apprentice recruitment with our contractors.
+To help address this, we will continue to encourage applications from females for these types of roles in order to create a more diverse workforce.
+We have also participated in a national campaign around women in construction in April 2018.

+We will be targeting women for two Repairs and Maintenance apprentice roles, and will soon be advertising and continuing to highlight opportunities for women in our recent apprentice recruitment with our contractors.

-What this report also tells us is that, although we employ less females, females are generally more likely to be paid more than males.
-The only quartile that this is not the situation is in the Upper Quartile where 60.5% are male and are in the higher paid roles.
+What this report also tells us is that, although we employ fewer females, females are more likely to be paid more than males.
+The only quartile that this is not the situation is in the Upper Quartile where 61.9% are male and are in the higher paid roles.

-Salix Homes have been awarded the Investors in People Gold Award we are extremely proud that we achieved a ranking in the 2017 Sunday Times Top 100 in the Not for Profit Organisation category.
+Salix Homes was awarded the Investors in People Gold Award.
+We are extremely proud that we achieved a ranking in the 2017 Sunday Times Top 100 in the Not for Profit Organisation category.

 Our colleagues provided fantastic feedback that highlights what we are doing well in terms of employee satisfaction.